paulrobertlloyd/paulrobertlloyd-v3/README.md

 The generated site will be contained in the `www` directory.

-## Updating submodules
-This project makes use of third-party libraries, included as git submodules.
-To update these, run `git submodule foreach git pull origin master`.

 ## Running locally with HTTPS
 To run with HTTPS locally on macOS, you should follow the setup [as described here][4].
 To create the required SSL certificates, follow these steps: